olivoil/omarchy-world-clock/README.md

 omarchy plugin update io.github.olivoil.world-clock
 ```

-The update is atomic from the plugin's perspective: QML, backend protocol,
-binary, and bundled map data all come from the same repository commit.

-### Moving from the old AUR release
+### Upgrading from the old AUR release

 Versions through `0.3.x` used `omarchy-world-clock-bin` for a separate backend.
 If that release already installed the Quattro plugin, update it with the
 command above.
 If it did not, use the normal `omarchy plugin add ... --enable`
 command instead.

-The new plugin ignores the old `/usr/bin/omarchy-world-clock` executable, so
+The new plugin ignores the old `/usr/bin/omarchy-world-clock` executable and bundles its own, so
 the AUR package is no longer required.
-It can remain installed during testing;
-it does not control or override the bundled backend.

 ## Use

 - **Left click** the world icon to open or close World Clock.
-- **Right click** it to open Omarchy's system-timezone selector.
+- **Right click** it to open Omarchy's system-timezone selector and set your local timezone.
 - Use the **pencil** to reveal pin and remove controls.
-- Pin one place to keep its current time beside the bar icon while traveling.
+- Pin one place to keep its current time always visible beside the bar icon.
 - Select a displayed time and enter another time to convert the same instant
   across every visible place.
 - Use **plus** to search for a timezone or city, or select a region on the map.
 - Use **refresh** to return a converted view to live time.

-World Clock participates in Quattro's native panel coordination, keyboard
-navigation, theming, focus handling, and active-panel indicator.

 ## Features